bigbio/quantms/docs/dda.rst

 Labeling techniques, like isobaric labeling, circumvent, to some extent, the problem of linking corresponding peptides as they allow measuring more than one experimental condition in a single MS run.
+Both labeled and label-free quantification techniques yield **relative quantities** for an analyte and can be used to calculate *fold changes* between conditions.
+Absolute quantification values (e.g., how many micromoles of a peptide is contained in a sample) are inherently more complex to obtain.
+One reason is that different peptides have different physiochemical properties and ionization efficiency.
+To obtain absolute quantities isotope-labeled standards of known concentrations can be added during sample processing.
+The relative quantity of a peptide can be matched to the calibration curve of its isotopelabeled version and converted into an absolute quantity.

 .. toctree::
    :maxdepth: 2